 Wisdom Teeth Removal – Is It Necessary?

 Wisdom teeth are your final set of molars, usually not appearing until your late teens or early 20s.
 When they grow in properly, they can improve the efficiency of your chewing and are an asset to your mouth.
-More often than not, however, these teeth are misaligned and must be removed, which could be an expensive procedure if you do not have dental insurance.
+More often than not, however, these teeth are misaligned and must be removed, which could be an expensive procedure if you don’t have dental insurance.
 Sometimes the wisdom teeth can even be stuck deep in the jaw bone, or even simply remain below the gum, and will never grow in.
 Wisdom teeth that will not grow in are “impacted.”

 Your dentist will visually examine the area as well as take X-rays to assess the situation under the gum line.
 This helps determine if and how the wisdom molars need to be extracted.
 A discount dental plan may be available to reduce the cost of the exam.
 Dentists recommend extracting them by age 18 if they look like they could be problematic.
 Patients aged 35 and up have a greater risk of complications from the procedure, because the impacted teeth fuse to the jaw bone as people age.
 An extraction may be necessary if it looks like the wisdom teeth might interrupt normal sinus functionality or cause the other teeth to shift.
 Third molars that never emerge from the gum can be painful as well.